 Professor Haque joined the Rutgers faculty in the Fall of 2008.
 His scholarship focuses on the law and ethics of armed conflict, international criminal law, and criminal law theory.
-His first book, Law and Morality at War, is forthcoming from Oxford University Press.
+His first book, Law and Morality at War, was recently published by Oxford University Press.

 Professor Haque received his J.D. in 2005 from Yale Law School, where he was executive editor of the Yale Journal of International Law and senior editor of the Yale Law Journal.
 From 2005 to 2006, he served as a law clerk to the Honorable Jon O. Newman of the U.S. Court of Appeals for the Second Circuit.
 For two years prior to joining the Rutgers faculty, Professor Haque was an associate in the New York office of Debevoise & Plimpton LLP, where he focused on white-collar criminal investigations and prisoners’ rights litigation.